Menu

 I was fed up of my work life being so affected because I often missed multiple days a week of work, being bed-bound from the intense fatigue so heavy that even when I was awake, I felt as if I was asleep.
 And I was fed up of being alone with no one interested in helping me recover my health and life.
 I felt as if I was dying physically and mentally I was getting closer to giving up, too.

-With the help of my now husband, I eventually started to recover my health when we moved me on to a better thyroid medication and started doing a lot of research ourselves, implementing changes, more comprehensive testing and even seeking out a private, functional medicine practitioner.
+With the help of my now-husband, I eventually started to recover my health when we moved me on to a thyroid medication that worked better for me and started doing a lot of research ourselves, implementing changes, more comprehensive testing and even seeking out a private, functional medicine practitioner.
 But many thyroid patients are still left suicidal and struggling with their mental health every day by medical professionals who let them down in treating their thyroid condition adequately.

 I dread to think how many may have even acted on these feelings, when they were in part suicidal due to a missed thyroid condition or inadequately treated one.